laravel/docs/eloquent-mutators.md

     $user->save();

-> {note} If you still want to output your Eloquent models as JSON or convert them to an array then it's expected that you implement `Illuminate\Contracts\Support\Arrayable` on any value object that's being casted.
+> {tip} If you plan to serialize your Eloquent models containing value objects to JSON or arrays, you should implement the `Illuminate\Contracts\Support\Arrayable` and `JsonSerializable` interfaces on the value object.

 #### Inbound Casting